neuro-flash/remark-plate/README.md

 ### Slate object to Markdown:

-`remark-slate` exports an opinionated `serialize` function that is meant to be invoked with a `slate 0.50+` state object and will transform the object into a markdown document.
+`remark-plate` exports an opinionated `serialize` function that is meant to be invoked with a Plate state object and will transform the object into a markdown document.

 ```js
 import { serialize } from 'remark-slate';